When you’re building an investment portfolio, one of the most important things you’ll need to do is choose the types of assets you’ll include in it.

 Asset allocation for high-risk tolerance

 Let’s say you’re 22 years old and you just started investing through your company’s 401(k) plan.
-You are just at the start of your career and won’t need to tap into your retirement savings for several decades.
-That means your time horizon is long.
-Because you’re just getting started you don’t have much to lose.
-You feel OK taking big risks now if that means you’ll have a sizable retirement to cash in on later on.
+You're at the start of your career and won’t need to tap into your retirement savings for several decades.

-Over time asset allocation can change.
-As you get closer to retirement or approach the time when you want to cash out your investment you might opt for a more conservative asset allocation strategy.
+Over time, your asset allocation can change.
+As you get closer to retirement, you might opt for a more conservative strategy.

 Asset allocation for low-risk tolerance